You Are Here: Digital Metabolism Test

 Technical Planning & Architecture

-- Design Tools: Adobe Photoshop and Figma for mockups and visual design
+- Design Tools: Adobe Photoshop and Figma for mockups and visual design, Cavalry for motion graphics

-- Development Environment: Visual Studio Code for code implementation
+- Development Environment: Cursor IDE for code implementation

-- Architecture: Modular page structure allowing for scalable question additions and content updates
+- Architecture: Modular page structure allowing for scalable question additions and content updates, utilizing React components and hooks for maintainability and scalability

 Code Implementation

-- Implemented CSS styling for responsive, visually cohesive design
+- Built a responsive, visually cohesive design using TypeScript and React

-- Created modular components for reusable question blocks and interface elements
+- Created modular React components for reusable question blocks and interface elements

 Interaction Logic